-- How to view the world around you from different perspectives. - How to plan and conduct business operations and activities. - How to analyse and interpret data. - Critical reasoning skills evaluate, justify, discuss. - How to communicate your point of view fluently.

-You cannot study both business and economics.
+- How to view the world around you from different perspectives. - How to plan and conduct business operations and activities. - How to analyse and interpret data. - Critical reasoning skills evaluate, justify, discuss. - How to communicate your point of view fluently. - Subject combination advice: You cannot study both business and economics.

 Otherwise all combinations work well.

-■ What can the course lead to in terms of higher education and future careers?
+What can the course lead to in terms of higher education and future careers?
 A Level business is an academic qualification.
-Therefore its greatest use is as a stepping stone to further and higher-level study.
+Therefore its greatest use is as a stepping stone to further and higherlevel study.

-GCSEs in English and mathematics at Grade 5 or above.

-Students have the opportunity to attend subjectrelated lectures to reinforce their understanding of the topics covered, and Young Enterprise is also very worthwhile to support business understanding.
+- What are the formal entry requirements?
+GCSEs in English and mathematics at Grade 5 or above. - What activities enrich this subject?
+Students have the opportunity to attend subject related lectures to reinforce their understanding of the topics covered.
+Young Enterprise is also very worthwhile to support business understanding.